matsengrp/gctree/README.md

     `--id_abundances` flag means that integer sequence IDs in the input file are interpreted as abundances.
 The example input `FASTA` includes a sequence with id "17".

-    `--naiveID=GL` indicates that the root naive sequence has id "GL" in the input `FASTA`.
+    `--rootID=GL` indicates that the root root sequence has id "GL" in the input `FASTA`.
 This sequence is the germline sequence of the V gene used in the V(D)J rearrangement that defines this clonal family.

     `--jobs=2` indicates that 2 parallel processes should be used